Andrew-Mackay/laravel-vue-spa-blog/README.md

 ## Overview
 This is an individual blogging website that allows the user to create blog posts using a markdown editor with support for images.

 To create a new blog post the logged in user clicks on the 'New Post' button.
 This navigates to the new post screen where the user provides the title, summary and adds the content of the blog post using markdown and the included image manager.
 Of the uploaded images, the user can specify which image should be used as the header image.
-During editing the post can be instaly previewed by clicking the 'preview' button.
+During editing the post can be instantly previewed by clicking the 'preview' button.
 During creation the post can either be saved as a draft or can be published immediately.

 To manage published and draft posts the user can click on the 'mange posts' button.
 Here, the user can edit or delete existing posts and publish any posts that are saved as a draft.